 Customizing

 Herbs: Add your favorite herbs or fresh herbs to this soup.
-Try Italian seasonings, dried oregano, thyme, parsley, smoked paprika, bay leaves, or fresh rosemary to taste.
+Try Italian seasoning, dried oregano, fresh thyme, parsley, smoked paprika, bay leaves, or rosemary to taste.

 Serving

-Garnish: Sprinkle your bowl with a tablespoon of fresh herbs like parsley before serving if desired.
-Or a squeeze of fresh lemon juice or vegan parmesan cheese is tasty too.
+Garnish: Sprinkle your bowl with herbs like fresh parsley or basil before serving if desired.
+Or add a squeeze of fresh lemon juice or Vegan Parmesan Cheese.

-On the side: A simple salad or crusty toasted sourdough bread is great served with this soup.
+On the side: A simple salad, sandwich, or crusty toasted sourdough bread is great served with this soup.

 Storing

 Store leftovers in an airtight container in the refrigerator.
-We find they keep for about 4-5 days.
+I find they keep for about 4-5 days.
+It's a great leftover meal!
 Simply reheat in the microwave when ready to enjoy.

-For more inspiration, also browse all vegan soup recipes or gluten-free recipes.
+For more inspiration, also browse all vegan soup recipes.

 Ingredients